alexfederlin/8266weatherdisplay/Fonts/README.md

 # Fonts
 In order to get e.g. German "Umlauts" displayed on the display using the Adafruit GFX library, you need to supply your own 8bit Font, which actually contains these symbols.

+You can use the ones included here by copying them to the GFX Fonts/ folder.

-To create one, you can use the fontconvert utility delivered together with the GFX library.
+To create one yourself, you can use the fontconvert utility delivered together with the GFX library.

 fontconvert is in .pio/libdeps/nodemcuv2/Adafruit GFX Library_ID13/fontconvert